google/shopping_insider/README.md

 authorization to continue.
 It may ask you to open cloud authorization URL in the browser.
 Please follow the instructions as mentioned in the command line.

 #### Note - If the script fails when you run it for the first time, it might be due to delay in preparing Merchant account data.
+Usually accounts with massive data set.
 Please wait up to 1-3 days before re-running the script.

 During the installation process, the script will do following: